6 Ways to Get Back in Shape After Baby

 Getting back in shape after baby doesn’t have to be stressful.
-In fact, exercising will make you feel good too—it’s been proven to help with post natal depression.
-Here are my top six smooth ways to bounce back.
+In fact, exercising will make you feel good too—it’s been proven to help with postnatal depression.
+Here are six ways to bounce back.

-1. Start walking as soon as you can after giving birth (as long as your doctor gives you clearance).
+- Start walking as soon as you can after giving birth (as long as your doctor gives you clearance).
 This will get your body moving and burning calories.
-Buy a pedometer and measure your daily activity then gradually start to increase your steps every week by 10 percent as you get stronger.
+Buy a fitness tracker and measure your daily activity then gradually start to increase your steps every week by 10 percent as you get stronger.

-2. Perform kegals and pelvic tilts as soon as 1-2 days after delivery, depending on what kind of delivery you have and as long as your doctor approves.
+- Perform kegels and pelvic tilts as soon as one to two days after delivery, depending on what kind of delivery you have and as long as your doctor approves.
 This will increase the blood supply to the perineum and help speed up the recovery process.
-By exhaling and drawing in your belly (which activates the corset like muscle called the transverse abdominals), you’ll get a strong foundation to get your abs back as your hips and abdominals start moving back together.
+By exhaling and drawing in your belly (which activates the corset-like muscle called the transverse abdominals), you’ll get a strong foundation to get your abs back as your hips and abdominals start moving back together.

-4. Breastfeed—as though you needed another reason, it’s a fast way to shrink the uterus back down to pre-pregnancy size.
+- Breastfeed—as though you needed another reason, it’s a fast way to shrink the uterus back down to pre-pregnancy size.
 And, it burns up to 600 calories a day!
-The catch: you still need to watch your food portions, eat a well balanced diet and exercise or else you migh fall in to the breast feeding diet trap and wonder why you’re not getting back to your pre-pregnancy weight!
+The catch: you still need to watch your food portions, eat a well-balanced diet and exercise or else you migh fall in to the breast feeding diet trap and wonder why you’re not getting back to your pre-pregnancy weight!